umgbhalla/dotfiles/.config/install/doc/freebsd.md

   - An internet connection
   - A disposable usb drive that can be wiped
 - Download the latest [FreeBSD installation image](https://www.freebsd.org/where.html) from their website.
 I downloaded the `amd64` architecture release 12.2 `memstick.img` instead of the standard iso image since it does not require an internet connection for the base installation.
 - Burn the downloaded disk image onto the usb.
+The dollar sign indicates elevated privileges (usually `sudo` or `doas` will suffice).

   ```
-  sudo dd bs=4M if=/path/to/img of=/dev/sdx status=progress
+  $ dd bs=4M if=/path/to/img of=/dev/sdx status=progress
   ```

   where `/dev/sdx` is the root partition of the usb (do not include specific partition numbers).
 You may want to run `sudo fdisk -l` or `geom disk list` (depending on your operating system) first to double check the partition name.